ietf-wg-alto/wg-materials/FutureALTO/alto-direction-of-work.md

 ## Rationale

 *	Some of the proposed ALTO work is research-oriented (PANRG, would be more appropriate for some items), while other may be conducted in new WGs (e.g., CATS).
-*	Some of the key foundations of ATLO might not be valid after 15 years.
+*	Some of the key foundations of

+might not be valid after 15 years.
 *	Closing the WG is not a failure, but a sign of ALTO specification maturity.
 *	Revitalizing the ALTO effort is thus needed.